mmckechney/SqlBuildManager/docs/massively_parallel.md

 6. The pods start processing messages from the Service Bus Topic...
 7. And update the databases in parallel
 8. Once complete, the logs are saved to Blob Storage
-9. Monitoring shows complete and the Service Bus Topic Subscription is deleted
+9. When monitoring shows complete,  the Service Bus Topic Subscription is deleted

 If you are not going to use Azure Key Vault, you would replace `kubectl apply -f secretProviderClass.yaml` and `kubectl apply -f podIdentityAndBinding.yaml` with `kubectl apply -f secrets.yaml` and leverage a deployment such as the example from [sample_deployment.yaml](../scripts/templates/kubernetes/sample_deployment.yaml)